Central European University: Early years (1989–1993)

 The university was founded in 1991 in response to the fall of the Socialist Bloc.
 The founding vision was to create a university dedicated to examining the contemporary challenges of "open societies" and democratization.
 The initial aim was to create a Western-modeled yet distinctly Central European institution that would foster inter-regional cooperation and educate a new corps of regional leaders to help usher in democratic transitions across the region.
 CEU was set up in Budapest, Prague, and Warsaw.

+The idea of a tri-city (Prague-Budapest-Warsaw) international graduate school was supported by then Czech President Václav Havel, Hungarian President Árpád Göncz and Polish historian Bronislaw Geremek, who later became Polish Foreign Minister.

-It was originally located mostly in Prague, but because of "political and financial conflict between its founder and [the] Czech government," represented by then premier minister Vaclav Klaus, it was moved to Budapest.
+The university was originally located mostly in Prague, and held its first classes there with around 100 students from 20 countries.
+Because of "political and financial conflict between its founder and [the] Czech government", represented by then prime minister Vaclav Klaus, in January 1993 it was moved to Budapest.
+The university's presence in Prague ended in 1997.

+Budapest (1993–2017)

 In its second decade, CEU broadened its focus from regional to global, with a special emphasis on democracy promotion and human rights around the world.
 It has since developed a distinct academic approach, combining regional studies with an international perspective, emphasizing comparative and interdisciplinary research in order to generate new scholarship and policy initiatives, and to promote good governance and the rule of law.
 CEU has extended its outreach and financial aid programs to certain areas of the developing world.

 CEU began the region's first master's degree programs in gender studies and environmental sciences.
-The CEU Center for Media, Data and Society is the leading center of research on media, communication, and information policy in the region.

-On 14 October 2007 George Soros stepped down as chairman of CEU Board.
+The CEU Center for Media, Data and Society (now the newly independent Media and Journalism Research Center) is the leading center of research on media, communication, and information policy in the region.
+Soros was one of the largest contributors to CEU’s endowment, pledging $202 million to the university’s endowment in 2005, which was valued in 2010 at $880 million.
+On 14 October 2007, George Soros stepped down as chairman of CEU Board.
 Leon Botstein (president of Bard College, New York), who had previously served as the vice-chair of the board, was elected as new chairman for a two-year term.
 George Soros is a Life-CEU trustee and serves as honorary chairman of the board.

-On 1 August 2009 Rector Yehuda Elkana was succeeded by human rights leader and legal scholar John Shattuck.
-On 5 May 2016, it was announced that Michael Ignatieff would succeed Shattuck, becoming the fifth president and rector of the university.
-Ignatieff's inauguration took place at the university's new auditorium on 21 October 2017.
+On 1 August 2009, Rector Yehuda Elkana was succeeded by human rights leader and legal scholar John Shattuck.
+In May 2016, Michael Ignatieff was chosen to succeed Shattuck; he took office on 21 October 2017, becoming the fifth president and rector of the university.